yucongkoo/tp/docs/DeveloperGuide.md

 **MSS:**</br>
 &emsp;1.
 User requests a list of customers by <u>filtering customers(UC02)</u>.<br/>
 &emsp;2.
 User provides information to the customer with its respective index.</br>
 &emsp;3.
-System displays the details of the edited customer.</br>
+EzContact displays the details of the edited customer.</br>
 &emsp;Use case ends.

 **Extensions:**</br>
 &emsp;2a.
 User provides invalid index or information.</br>
 &emsp;&emsp;2a1.
-System shows an error message to alert User.</br>
+EzContact shows an error message to alert User.</br>
 &emsp;&emsp;Use case ends.

 <div style="page-break-after: always;"></div>